treeverse/lakeFS/docs/metastore_tool.md

 # Metastore Tools
 {: .no_toc }
+When working with Glue or Hive metastore, each table can point only to one lakeFS branch.
+When creating a new branch, you may want to have a similar table pointing to the new branch.
-In order to support Glue and Hive metastore, lakeFS comes with cli commands which enable copying metadata between branches.
+To support this, lakeFS comes with cli commands which enable copying metadata between branches.

 ## Table of contents